 Section A: The UCL Medical School Application Process

-1. What qualities in a student does UCL medical school look for
+1. What qualities does UCL medical school look for in applicants?

 UCL Medical School’s website describes the ‘UCL Doctor’ as: “a highly competent and scientifically literate clinician who is equipped to practise person-centered medicine in a constantly changing modern world with a foundation in the basic medical and social sciences”.